MaoZiming/papers/Topics/1-basic-os/03-paging.md

   - Errors
     - *Forget to allocate memory* —> segmentation fault
     - *Not allocating enough memory* —> buffer overflow
-      > Even though it ran correctly once, doesn’t mean it’s correct
-      >
     - *Forgetting to initialize allocated memory*
       - Random
     - *Forgetting to free memory* —> memory leak
     - *Freeing memory before you are done* —> dangling pointer
     - *Freeing memory repeatedly* —> double free, undefined behavior
     - *Calling free() incorrectly* —> invalid frees
 - malloc() and free().
-The reason for this is sim- ple: they are not system calls, but rather library calls.
+The reason for this is simple: they are not system calls, but rather library calls.
   - `brk`, which is used to change the location of the program’s break: the location of the end of the heap.
-  - `sbrk:` changethe space of the currently allocated program.
+  - `sbrk:` change the space of the currently allocated program.
   - By passing in the correct arguments, `mmap()` can create an anonymous memory region within your program — a region which is not associated with any particular file but rather with swap space,

 - Question: what should the OS do when memory is simply oversubscribed, and the memory demands of the set of running processes simply exceeds the available physical memory?
 - In this case, the system will constantly be paging —> **thrashing**